CRM system for banks and financial institutions

 Regulatory

-- Compliance with Art.
-10 AMLR ("Business-wide risk assessment)
+- Compliance with Article 10 AMLR ("Business-wide risk assessment)

 Security

-- Privacy: Compliance with the Swiss Federal Act on Data Protection - FADP (here) and the EU's General Data Protection Regulation - GDPR (here)
+- Privacy by design: Compliance with the Swiss Federal Act on Data Protection (FADP) and the EU's General Data Protection Regulation (GDPR)

 - Information security: ISO 27001 certified data centres located in Switzerland in compliance with FINMA requirements

-- Ransomware protection: Regular 3-2-1 offline, offsite backup of your documents in Switzerland
+- Ransomware protection: Regular 3-2-1 offline, offsite backup of customer records in Switzerland

 Related Reading